Lead Service Line Replacement Funding

 Submitting Project Solicitation Forms for Lead Service Line Replacement Projects

-Submit form electronically here: Project Solicitation Form for Lead Service Line Replacement Projects
+Project Solicitation Form for Lead Service Line Replacement projects

-The Division of Water Infrastructure will be offering funding specifically to identify, inventory, and replace lead service lines and lead connectors throughout water systems.
-Information specific to North Carolina's lead service line replacement funding will be shared here soon.
-The Division is developing a process by which local governments, non-profit water companies, and investor-owned water utilities can request low-interest loans and principal forgiveness.
-The process will be announced here and in a webinar in Spring 2023.
+The Division of Water Infrastructure is soliciting interest in funding specifically to identify, inventory, and replace lead service lines and lead connectors throughout water systems in anticipation of receiving these funds in fall 2023.
+Information specific to North Carolina's lead service line replacement funding will continue to be updated here.
+Funding will be available for local governments, non-profit water companies, and investor-owned water utilities that request low-interest loans.
+Principal forgiveness will be offered for those that are eligible, subject to availability.
+The process for applying will be discussed in a webinar on May 4.

 What are Lead Service Lines and Lead Connectors?

 A service line is the water line that connects a home or business to the main water line on the street.
 Connectors (e.g., goosenecks and pigtails) are components that connect pipes to one another.
 Lead service lines and lead connectors are service lines and connectors that are made of lead or made of galvanized iron or galvanized steel that are downstream of other lead components.
-Service lines are located from the public water main up to building at the point of premise plumbing, which are the pipes found on the other side of the isolation valve.
+Service lines are located from the public water main up to building at the point of premise plumbing.

-Funding is available to replace lead service lines and lead connectors between the main water line and the point of the premise plumbing, usually outdoors (up to the isolation valve).
+Funding is available to replace lead service lines and lead connectors between the main water line and the point of the premise plumbing, usually outdoors up to the building inlet.
 It cannot be used to replace indoor plumbing or indoor fixtures.